Criteria for posterior consistency: Posterior consistency on separable models

 If the prior satisfies the summability condition,

-then the posterior satisfies, $\Pi(V|X_1,\ldots,X_n)\convas{P_0}0$. \end{corollary} The second corollary does not impose model conditions like (\ref{eq:tstpwr}), and, instead, requires a Kullback-Leibler prior that satisfies a summability condition that is slightly stronger than condition (\ref{eq:walker}) in theorem~\ref{thm:walker}. \begin{corollary} Let $\scrP$ be Hellinger separable.
+then the posterior satisfies, $\Pi(V|X_1,\ldots,X_n)\convas{P_0}0$. \end{corollary} The second corollary does not impose model conditions like (\ref{eq:tstpwr}), and, instead, requires a Kullback-Leibler prior that satisfies a summability condition that is slightly stronger than condition (\ref{eq:walker}) in theorem~\ref{thm:walker}. \begin{corollary} Let $\scrP$ be separable in the Hellinger topology.
 Assume that there is Kullback-Leibler neighbourhood $B$ of $P_0$ such that for all $P\in\scrP$, $\sup_{Q\in B} P_0(dP/dQ)<\infty$.
-Let $\Pi$ be a Kullback-Leibler prior that also satisfies,
+Let $\Pi$ be a Kullback-Leibler prior such that for all $\beta>0$,

-for all $\beta>0$.
+where the $V_i$, ($i\geq1$) are any cover of $\scrP$ by Hellinger balls of a fixed radius.
 Then the posterior is $P_0$-almost-surely Hellinger consistent. \end{corollary}